Saitama909/Desn2000-project/Developer Guide.md

    - When the timer reaches zero, it triggers an alert for the respective timer using `void play_timer_alert(int timer_index)`.

 #### Reconfiguring the Timer
+This process is extremely similar to the initial configuration of the timer.

 1. **Initial Reconfiguration**:
    - Begins with `void ReconfigTimer()`, resetting the timer and displaying the prompt to enter the timer duration.
 2. **Entering Timer Duration**: